Bouncing Particle#

 Description of the Case#

 This simulation consists of a single particle bouncing on a flat plane.
-The particle start at a rest position in the air and accelerate due to the action of gravity.
-Upon reaching the outer limit of the domain, the particle-wall contact stops the particles form leaving the triangulation.
-Depending on the values of spring constant and restitution coefficient used, the particle will lose some kinetic energy and the height of the next bounce will decrease until the particle comes to a complete stop.
+The particle is inserted at rest at a specific position and accelerates due to the action of gravity.
+Upon reaching the outer limit of the domain, the particle-wall contact stops the particles from leaving the triangulation.
+Depending on the values of spring constant and restitution coefficient used, the particle loses kinetic energy, thus the height of the next bounce decreases until the particle comes to a complete stop.

 Parameter File#